-So as well as ensuring your leadership team are on point, how else can you help ensure that employees are engaged and not scanning the job ads online every moment their manager’s back is turned?
+So as well as ensuring your leadership team is on point, how else can you help ensure that employees are engaged and not scanning the job ads online every moment their manager’s back is turned?

-Your staff have to want to be part of your organisation and part of their team.
+Your staff have to want to be part of your organization and part of their team.
 A bad boss isn’t going to make that happen - you can’t simply tell people to be more motivated, you have to create a reason for them to care.

 You can boost retention rates through employee recognition.
 Giving praise for a job well done is one way to let your people know that you value them.
 Tell the team, make a point of mentioning how this person has gone above and beyond in the internal newsletter.
 Say thank you with a gift card to the local coffee shop.

 Ask your employees for feedback.
 This is another way to show your people that you value them - that you value their opinion.
 Crucially, however, feedback, or at least the valid and viable sort, needs to be acted upon otherwise you’ll just be seen as paying lip service which will likely have the opposite effect.

 Training is also a good way to increase employee engagement.
 Provide opportunities for staff to increase their knowledge.
 But remember that training an employee on how to do their job isn’t the same thing.
 That type of training is a necessity.
 But offering them the chance to take a course in a subject of their choice - it doesn’t even have to be work related - will buy real engagement and loyalty.